bishopwm/miroFullstackSample/README.md

-# Miro Webhook Manager
+# Miro Connect Firebase
-This fullstack app allows you to create Miro webhook subscriptions for boards through a simple UI which can be launched directly from a Miro board.

-ℹ️ Subscriptions are created per user, per board.
-For more details on webhook endpoint requirements, see our [Webhooks documentation](https://developers.miro.com/reference/webhooks-overview).
+This app demonstrates how to connect to a database backend hosted on Firebase to enable persistent data storage.
+This app uses the Miro Web SDK.

 # 👨🏻‍💻 App Demo
 [Placeholder]